jizel/snap-im-tests/tests/README.md

 From just said, you see that the execution takes about 1-2-3 minutes when you are deploying and starting everything from scratch and building it as well but it takes couple of seconds to get to test execution in case all is skipped and reused.
 It is only the matter of what you prefer in some particular case.

+## Test execution modes

+It is possible to deploy artifacts directly to Docker containers running in Docker machine by remote Tomcat run configuration.

+In order to do this, you have to start Gradle script in so called _test execution mode._ There are two modes:

+* `TEST` - this execution mode is default.
+When you use this mode, you will not be able to deploy directly from IDEA.
+* `DEVELOPMENT` - this execution mode enables you to use remote Tomcat run configuration so you can deploy there artifacts directly from IDE.
+Under the hood, this mode mounts directory `/opt/tomcat/webapps` from Docker machine to `/opt/tomcat/webapps` on Tomcat container so when some wAR is copied from local host `/opt/tomcat/webapps` in Docker machine, it will be seen by Tomcat container which starts to deploy that WAR.
+If you use this test execution mode, it means that you will not have `/manager` deployment in Tomcat so you will not be able to deploy manually via web console because when you mount these directories, its content will be overlayed by directory in Docker machine which is empty so Tomcat will see it as empty as well - hence no `/manager` will be deployed.

+You set this on the command line like this: `-DtestExecutionMode=DEVELOPMENT\TEST`. `TEST` mode is default.